roura356a/csk/intl.en-US/Best Practices/ESS/Use ack-autoscaling-placeholder to scale pods in seconds.md

 # Use ack-autoscaling-placeholder to scale pods in seconds

-ack-autoscaling-placeholder provides a buffer for automatically scaling pods in a cluster. ack-autoscaling-placeholder is suitable for quickly launching pods for workloads without the need to worry about whether the node resources are sufficient.
-This topic describes how to use ack-autoscaling-placeholder to scale pods in seconds.
+ack-autoscaling-placeholder provides a buffer for automatically scaling pods in a cluster. ack-autoscaling-placeholder is suitable for quickly launching pods for workloads without the need to worry whether node resources are sufficient.
+This topic describes how to use ack-autoscaling-placeholder to scale pods within seconds.

 Auto Scaling \(ESS\) is enabled for your cluster of Container Service for Kubernetes \(ACK\).
 For more information, see [Auto scaling of nodes](/intl.en-US/User Guide for Kubernetes Clusters/Auto Scaling/Auto scaling of nodes.md).

 ## Procedure

-1. Log on to the [Container Service for Kubernetes \(ACK\) console](https://cs.console.aliyun.com).
+1. Log on to the [ACK console](https://cs.console.aliyun.com).

-2. In the left-side navigation pane, choose **Marketplace** \> **App Catalog**.
+2. In the left-side navigation pane of the ACK console, choose **Marketplace** \> **App Catalog**.

 3. On the App Catalog page, find and click **ack-autoscaling-placeholder**.
-On the App Catalog - ack-autoscaling-placeholder page, select the cluster and namespace to deploy the application and click **Create**.
+On the App Catalog - ack-autoscaling-placeholder page, select the cluster and namespace where you want to deploy the application and click **Create**.

 4. Configure ack-autoscaling-placeholder.

-    1. On the Clusters page, click the name of a cluster or click **Details** in the **Actions** column.
+    1. On the Clusters page, find the cluster that you want to manage and click the name of the cluster or click **Details** in the **Actions** column.
 The details page of the cluster appears.

-    2. In the left-side navigation pane of the details page, click **Releases**.
+    2. In the left-side navigation pane of the details page, choose **Applications** \> **Helm**.

     3. On the page that appears, find **ack-autoscaling-placeholder** and click **Update** in the Actions column.